Jargon Buster

 Payment protection is designed to help pay your financial commitments in the case of accident, sickness (Disability) and unemployment.
 These circumstances have been proven to cause financial hardship due to a reduction in income, making it difficult to maintain payments on mortgages, loans and credit cards.
 Here are just a few reasons why payment protection is important

-According to Government statistics, 755,000 people were made redundant in the UK between June 2002 and May 2003 - the equivalent of over 3,000 every working day.
-There were also, on average 1.5 million people claiming unemployment benefit during that time.
+According to Government statistics, 580.000 people were made redundant in the UK between August 2010 and July 2011 - more than 2500 every working day.
+There were also in excess of 2.6 million people claiming unemployment benefit during that time.
 A payment protection policy could have helped many through a financially difficult time.

-According to the Institute of Fiscal Studies, around half of the UK population has £600 or less savings and around a quarter of the population are £200 or more in debt.
-In addition, nearly half of us do not save regularly and a third have no savings at all.
-This lack of saving could cause financial hardship in the event of accident, sickness (Disability) or unemployment.
+According to the Institute of Fiscal Studies, around half of the UK population has £600 or fewer saving and around a quarter of the population is £200 or more in debt.
+In addition, nearly half of us do not save regularly and a third has no savings at all.
+This lack of saving could cause financial hardship in the event of accident, sickness (disability) or unemployment.

 When in good health, may people find it hard to envisage suffering from a major or critical illness but, if you are borrowing money, thinking about this now could save financial problems in the future.
 Statistics from Cancer Research UK and the British Heart Foundation show that: